Zhi-De Deng, PhD

 Engineer | Physicist | Brain Stimulation Researcher

 Dr. Deng is Director of the Computational Neurostimulation Research Program, Noninvasive Neuromodulation Unit, at the National Institute of Mental Health.
 He is also Adjunct Assistant Professor of Psychiatry & Behavioral Sciences, Duke University School of Medicine.
 He received the SB degree in physics, SB and MEng in electrical engineering and computer science, with a minor in economics, from MIT.
 He received PhD and MPhil in electrical engineering, with a graduate minor in neuroscience, from Columbia University.
 He completed postdoctoral training at Duke and research fellowship at NIMH.

 Zhi's research focuses on computational approaches 1) to understand the physics and biophysics of neurostimulation, 2) to optimize dosing and individualization, and 3) to advance noninvasive brain stimulation technology development via model-informed design.
 His work on electric field modeling of transcranial magnetic stimulation is widely cited and provided evidence that informed regulatory clearance of TMS therapeutic systems.
 He has received career development award from the National Center for Advancing Translational Sciences and NARSAD Young Investigator Award to develop the next generation seizure therapy.
 His vision is to transform psychiatry through engineering innovation.

 When not working at one of his three jobs, Zhi performs magic, cooks, and plays with his pets, who have their own Instagram page.
 Follow for updates.
 Or, you can do something productive with your life... but Zhi doesn't recommend it.

-Zhi presented at the 3rd International Brain Stimulation Conference, on Individualized Electroconvulsive Therapy for Treatment of Depression.
+Zhi presented at the 6th International Brain Stimulation Conference, panel on Advanced computational modeling and optimization methods for noninvasive brain stimulation.

 +1 301 594 0387